The Dark Forest: Plot

-Luo Ji hibernates for 200 years and is revived into a utopian society with advanced technology.
-Earth no longer reveres Wallfacers or fears Trisolaris.
-That confidence is shattered when Earth's entire space fleet is annihilated by a single Trisolaran probe.
-Several ships escape into deep space, but they eventually cannibalize each other for scarce resources.
+200 years later, Luo is revived into a utopian society boasting advanced technology.
+However, the widespread belief in Earth's superiority is shattered when its entire space fleet is annihilated by a single Trisolaran probe.
+Several ships escape the battle into deep space, but they eventually cannibalize each other for scarce resources, with two ships prevailing: Blue Space and Bronze Age.
+Luo considers what happened between the fleeing ships to be a manifestation of the ruthless space sociology predicted by his "dark forest" hypothesis.